 We typically run 2 annual flocks of about 1,000 hens.
 These fully-beaked "Red Sex Link" chickens are raised on pasture with non-GMO feed and no antibiotics.
 By the time of the hen sale, these birds are around 18 to 19 months old with many eggs yet to lay.

-Check seasonal availability, decide your quantity, and place your reservation.
+Check hen availability, decide your quantity, and place your reservation.
 We'll process your order in 1 to 3 days, and send you an email confirmation with instructions.

 * Hens can be purchased anytime they are available in our online store.
-But pickup only occurs during a 3-day window at nightfall for each seasonal sale.
+But pickup only occurs during 1 pick up window designated at nightfall for each seasonal sale.
 Whiffletree does not allow pick up of hens outside these seasonal windows.

 (It's ok to ask that question!)